cs3216/cs3216.github.io/assignments/facebook.md

 ## Phase 2: Toddler

-> *"If you give a hacker a new toy, the first thing he'll do is take it
+> If you give a hacker a new toy, the first thing he'll do is take it
-> apart to figure out how it works."*
+> apart to figure out how it works.
 >
 > — Jamie Zawinski